aagricola/19-NM/10-week_Animation-Installation/README.md

 [Rube Goldburg Machines](https://www.rubegoldberg.com/artwork/self-watering-palm-tree/?c=45)

-- Make an animation in Photoshop (or After Effects if you choose) based on one section of the selected Rube Goldburg cartoon
+- Make an animation in Photoshop (or After Effects if you choose) or a video in Premier based on one section of the selected Rube Goldburg cartoon
 - We will put them all together using Mad Mapper